Ernestb160/Ernestb160/README.md

 ## Hi, I'm Ernest.
   Software engineering student focused on developing Apps and games to make better systems for all.
+  Currently Dual Enrolled in HS and College for IT.

 <!--
 **Ernestb160/Ernestb160** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.